Cradle to Cradle Certified™ is a globally recognised measure of safer, more sustainable products made for the circular economy.

 Products are assessed for environmental and social performance across five critical sustainability categories: material health, material reuse, renewable energy and carbon management, water stewardship, and social fairness.

-Climate Ready fabrics featuring the Cradle to Cradle reflect the long-term sustainability approach to design, producing products that won’t affect the long-term health of the planet.
+Climate Ready fabrics featuring Cradle to Cradle certification reflects the long-term sustainability approach to design, producing products that won’t affect the long-term health of the planet.

 Greenguard Certification identifies interior products and materials that have met some of the most strict and comprehensive standards globally for low emissions of volatile organic compounds (VOC’s) into indoor air.
 Aiming to protect human health, this reflects its contribution to enhancing the quality of air in which the product is being used while reducing exposure of chemicals and other pollutants to people.